 - Distractions.
 Because emergency room nurses and doctors are often treating multiple patients at once, it's easy to become distracted, especially if the medical provider is suffering from fatigue.
 This may cause them to miss something important while examining a patient, or fail to follow up after ordering the administration of medication.

-- Miscommunications.
+- Miscommunication.
 In some cases, doctors or nurses may convey inaccurate instructions to others, leading to mistakes in patient care.

 Common Types of Emergency Room Medical Malpractice